 You’re automatically pegged as a foreigner

 Unless you’re a language genius or learned the language very young, you probably have some sort of accent in your other language.
 People will notice this from the minute you open your mouth and sometimes it’s a good thing and other times you’ll feel like an outcast.
 I know I’ll always have an accent in French even though I’ve come a long way, so now I just embrace it.
+An accent is NOT a defect.
 A good day for me is when someone thinks I’m from Germany, Belgium or Quebec!
 The little wins, guys. 😉

 You are slow